|

 Note

-was concerned with right doctrine, or right teaching, something that in
+Paul was concerned with right doctrine, or right teaching,

-I feel we have gone the way of the world and believe in relativism.
+Sometimes I feel we have gone the way of the world and believe in

-de-emphasis on right doctrine undermines both the Bible and the very
+Our de-emphasis on right doctrine undermines both the Bible and the

 something is true, if something is truth, then it cannot be relevant in